-In the long term, the Auckland Council needs to find new ways of funding infrastructure through existing funding tools or potentially coming up with new mechanisms.
+In the long-term, Auckland Council needs to find new ways of funding infrastructure through existing funding tools or potentially coming up with new mechanisms.

-The Auckland Housing Programme is a joint initiative between Housing New Zealand and HLC to deliver small, medium and large-scale housing developments in Auckland over the next 10 years.
+The Auckland Housing Programme is a joint initiative between Housing New Zealand and its subsidiary company, HLC Ltd, to deliver small, medium and large-scale housing developments in Auckland over the next 10 years.

 Read more about this initiative on the Housing New Zealand website.

-Auckland Council offers tailored services to meet consenting needs for large scale and complex developments.
-As an alternative to the standard online consenting service, the Auckland Council partners with developers through the
+Auckland Council offers tailored services to meet consenting needs for large-scale and complex developments.
+As an alternative to the standard online consenting service, Auckland Council partners with developers through the

 qualified partner service (applies to standardised, repeat new builds or selected customers with approved assurance plans) and